serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/DateYearEditorAttribute/MaxYear.md

 # DateYearEditorAttribute.MaxYear property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

 Gets or sets the maximum year.
-It can be written as an integer value, or +50, -20 etc. corresponding to current year plus or minus years.
+It can be written as an integer value, or +50, -20 etc., corresponding to the current year plus or minus years.

 ```csharp
 public string MaxYear { get; set; }